 1. DNA Barcoding for Sample Multiplexing

 When sequencing hundreds or thousands of libraries in a single run, each library receives a unique barcode.
-An 8‑base barcode provides 65 536 possibilities, far exceeding the number of samples in most projects.
-By selecting barcodes that satisfy the constraints above, researchers can avoid misassignment caused by sequencing errors Worth knowing..
+Now, an 8‑base barcode provides 65 536 possibilities, far exceeding the number of samples in most projects.
+By selecting barcodes that satisfy the constraints above, researchers can avoid misassignment caused by sequencing errors Simple, but easy to overlook..

 2. Data Storage in Nucleic Acids